-Click on the Secret button and the following window should be displayed:
+Click on the CHAP... button and the following window should be displayed:

-Enter in the CHAP (Initiator) Secret and click OK.
+Enter in the Initiator CHAP secret and click OK.
 The secret should be between 12 and 16 characters.
 Make a note of this secret as you will need to enter this as part of configuring CHAP on the iSCSI Gateway.